Te Pūnaha Hihiko: Vision Mātauranga Capability Fund 2025 Call for Proposals

 3. Assessors will accept/decline assigned eligible proposals and declare any conflicts of interest.

-4. All eligible proposals are assessed by four independent assessment panel members against the assessment criteria and recorded in Pītau.
+4. All eligible proposals are assessed by three independent assessment panel members against the assessment criteria and recorded in Pītau.

 5. The Assessment Panel meet and discuss the proposals and reach a consensus on scores, feedback comments, and recommendations which will inform the Panel Chair's report.